Frequently Asked Questions

 We cannot accept instructions by email.

-• How do I withdraw money from my bond?
+• How do I withdraw money from my fixed rate account?

-• You cannot withdraw money from your bond before the end of the term.
+• You cannot withdraw money from our fixed rate bond accounts before the end of the term.

 • How do I add a second account holder?

-• If you have a sole account and wish to add a second account holder you will need to write to us, giving the full name, address and date of birth of the new account holder.
+• If you have a sole account and wish to add a second account holder you will need to get in touch by email or post, giving the account details, full name, address and date of birth of the new account holder.
 We will need to carry out some checks on the new account holder and may ask them to provide some documentation to verify their identity.

 • How do I remove an account holder?